chrissound/GitChapter/README.md

 - The branch that will be rendered is hardcoded to be `master`
 - Modifying old chapters requires doing a git rebase on that project - which may present some difficulty for the usual git collaberation (as you are basically rewriting git repo history).
 However changes can be shared by using additional git branches.
-- Not able to escape tags - so there may be issues if you use text tags like `{{example}}`.
-- You can't arbitrarily embed the tokens tags into any text - they have to be on their own line (cause of my crude Parser implementation! - will be fixed eventually!)

 ## Installation